-The Preakness Stakes is the second jewel of horse racing’s Triple Crown, welcoming the top three-year-old thoroughbred horses to Pimlico Race Course in Baltimore, Maryland on the third Saturday in May.
+The Preakness Stakes is the next big horse racing event after the Kentucky Derby and welcomes the top three-year-old thoroughbred horses to Pimlico Race Course in Baltimore, Maryland on the third Saturday in May.

 The Preakness is a change in gears from the Kentucky Derby (1 ¼ miles), shrinking the length to 1 3/16 miles (9.5 furlongs) and putting a dependency on speed and pace rather than stamina.

 “The Run for the Black-Eyed Susans” draws a lot of horse racing betting action, especially if the winner of the Derby is involved.
-The promise of a Triple Crown champion captures a wider audience and powers Preakness Stakes betting most years.
+Most years, the promise of a Triple Crown champion captures a wider audience and powers Preakness Stakes betting.